pmvester/node-red-contrib-uppercase/README.md

-# node-red-node-uppercase
+# node-red-contrib-uppercase
-simple node that converts the message payloads into all uppercase characters
+A simple node that converts the message payloads into all uppercase characters